 - This style incorporates a mostly dark-colored image.
 Images consist of darker tones, shadows, and deep blacks.

-- A miniscule number of whites and mid-tones.
+- A minuscule number of whites and mid-tones.

 - Plays around with striking contrasts.